Thinking Flexibly to Maintain Balance

 When we are faced with new challenges, pressures, or unpredictable events a common difficulty is keeping our thoughts in perspective.
 We may find ourselves over-focusing on the negative, making catastrophic predictions or false assumptions that can undermine our sense of balance and proportion..
 Thinking flexibly is key to maintaining balance.
 It is a resilience skill that allows us to make a more accurate appraisal of the threats we face, producing more balanced ways of thinking that help us stay emotionally and physically calm.

 What is flexible thinking?

 Although we can’t always control what happens to us, we can control how we think and respond.
-Research tells us that resilient people experience the same stress reactions as the rest of us, but they are able to bounce back more quickly because they tend to think more flexibly and find more optimistic explanations for negative events.
+Research tells us that people who score highly on measures of resilience experience the same stress reactions as the rest of us.
+They are just better able to bounce back quickly.
+This is in part because they tend to think more flexibly and experience more optimistic explanations for negative events.

-By paying attention to our thoughts, particularly when we have a strong physical or emotional reaction, flexible thinking helps us find ways of viewing and responding to a challenging event or situation in a more balanced way.
+By paying attention to our thoughts, particularly when we have a strong physical or emotional reaction, we can find ways of viewing and responding to a challenging event in a more balanced way.

-When we notice our negative thoughts, flexible thinking helps us to stand back from them and analyse if they are helpful or not.
+When we are able to notice our negative thoughts, thinking flexibly allows us to stand back from them and analyse if they are helpful or not.
 We can put the thoughts on trial, by testing out our assumptions and negative predictions.
 We can weigh up the evidence and check out whether the facts of the situation support the way we are thinking and feeling about it.
 Once we start to gain perspective in this way it is possible to find alternative more balanced ways of perceiving the situation.